Onurkotz/hypotenuse/Readme.md

-#JAVA
+## JAVA

-Calculate hypotenuse, perimetre and area of a 90° triangle and area of triangle.
+Calculate hypotenuse, perimeter and area of a right triangle and equilateral triangle.